About Me

 Taking action can be the hardest part of recovering yet change cannot happen without it.
 It is especially hard in our culture where disordered behaviors have become so normalized.
 I aim to provide a place that can be safe and supportive for you as you navigate this journey—a place away from diet, wellness, and hustle culture.

 There is no one-size-fits-all approach to recovery.
 My aim is always to support you in achieving your goals, whatever they may be at this point in time.
-Someone is always worthy of care, support, and building a life worth living regardless if that is with an eating disorder or trying to recover from one.

 Outside of recovery coaching, you can find me reading, watching Formula 1, doing photography, and spending time with my dog and husband!